VIGS25/Natural-Language-Understanding-2019/project2/README.md

   * `train/` - Contains the train scripts for each of the models
   * `datasets.py` - Functionality for loading and encoding and batching datasets
   * `attention.py` - Implementation of the attention modules
   * `generate_SkipThoughts.py` - Generate and save SkipThoughts embeddings for any dataset.
-The SkipThoughts embeddings for the original training set are saved for the first time when running any of the train scripts.
+The SkipThoughts embeddings for the original training set are generated the first time when running any of the train scripts.
 For the other times, it is loaded.
 (This takes ~ 7hrs though)
   * `generate_USE.py` - Generate the save Universal Sentence Encoder (USE) embeddings for train, eval and original Story Cloze test dataset.
      Since we don't use USE for predictions, there is no script to generate USE embeddings for a custom file.
 * `experiments/` - Contains bash scripts for each of the experiments in the report.
 * `Makefile` - Contains definitions for various tasks.
 * `README.md` - This manual